Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 How long does procurement take from order to delivery?

 Typical end-to-end timeline: 10–20 weeks.
 New-build vehicles from Europe or Japan take 14–20 weeks; ex-stock or UAE-sourced vehicles can deliver in 8–12 weeks.
-A timeline estimate is included with every quotation.
+The route to Onne/Port Harcourt, Lagos, Tin Can, or Abuja/FCT delivery can change the final handover date, so a timeline estimate is included with every quotation.

 Can EVs be imported and charged in Nigeria?